actsao/fd_demo/readme.txt

 Demonstration of code to calculate fractal dimension.

+Slightly modified to work in Windows.

-Note, environment file uses Python 3.10 and is compatible with Windows.
+Note, environment.yml uses Python 3.10 and is compatible with Windows.